Associate Vice President for Student Affairs and Dean of Students

 At right: Dean Sue (center) pictured with Eli and Peyton Manning

-For the past thirty-seven years (except for a brief nine month hiatus to practice law), Sue Wasiolek (“Dean Sue”) has worked in the Division of Student Affairs at Duke University.
-During this time, she has served as the Assistant to the Dean for Student life, the Dean for Student Life and currently works as an Associate Vice President for Student Affairs and Dean of Students.
+For the past thirty-eight years (except for a brief nine-month hiatus to practice law), Sue Wasiolek (“Dean Sue”) has worked in the Division of Student Affairs at Duke University.
+During this time, she has served as the Assistant to the Dean for Student Life, the Dean for Student Life and currently works as an Associate Vice President for Student Affairs and Dean of Students.
 Her areas of responsibility and oversight have included new student orientation, judicial affairs, residential life, parent programs, fraternity and sorority life, disability services, leadership development, student health and wellness, counseling and psychological services, mediation, crisis response and numerous “other duties as assigned.”
-She has served for over twenty-five years as an academic advisor to freshmen and sophomores and has taught courses in education, law and cultural anthropology.
+She has served for over thirty years as an academic advisor to freshmen and sophomores and has taught courses in education, law and cultural anthropology.
 Dean Sue has a Bachelor of Arts degree in Science Education, a Master of Health and Hospital Administration and a Master of Law degree from Duke.
 She has also completed a Juris Doctor degree from North Carolina Central University and a Doctor of Education from the University of Pennsylvania.

-Serving as a peer reviewer for the NCAA, Dean Sue enjoys intercollegiate athletics from an intellectual and spectator perspective (she has no athletic ability at all but does enjoy jogging).
+Having served as a peer reviewer for the NCAA, Dean Sue enjoys intercollegiate athletics from an intellectual and spectator perspective (she has no athletic ability at all but does enjoy jogging).
 Her master’s of law thesis was entitled “Intercollegiate Athletics and Federal Income Tax Policy” while her doctoral dissertation focused on the efficacy of the NCAA self-study certification process.

 In 2008, Dean Sue co-authored a book entitled, “Getting the Best Out of College.”
 The second edition was released in Spring 2012.